freewayz/freewayz.github.io/_posts/2017-03-25-gentle-introduction-to-django.md

 $ django-admin startapp store
 ```

-Next inside our INSTALLED_APP variable located at
+>Next inside our `INSTALLED_APP` variable located inside
-the `settings.py` file  we put the name of our apps at the bottom of the list
+ the `settings.py` file,  we append the name of our apps at the bottom of the list

 ```python
 INSTALLED_APPS = [